bufbuild/buf-examples/bufstream/docker-compose/README.md

 ## Prerequisites

 * [Docker][docker] must be installed.
-* For Docker Desktop users, [host mode networking][docker-host-mode-networking] must be enabled.
+* If you're using Docker Desktop, [host mode networking][docker-host-mode-networking] must be enabled.

 ## Starting the project